prpole/dissertation/prospectus/notes.md

 structure and infrastructure that define an imagined space.
 The introduction will conclude by outlining the individual chapters.

-### Chapter I: Ecotopian Naturalism: Determination and Ecological Praxis
+### Chapter I: Frontiers: Ecotopian Naturalism and Ecological Praxis

 This chapter will examine the ways that transformations in the ecology of an ecotopian space determine the shape of social systems and narrative form in the